 EBR (Electronic Batch Registration) is a format used by US and Canadian music publishers for submitting registrations to ASCAP, BMI and SOCAN.
+(It is also informally accepted by SESAC.)
 Here it is compared to CWR, with special emphasis on conversions and sub-publishing.

 Electronic Batch Registration

 The idea behind EBR is to avoid CWR.
 CWR is complex and requires specialized tools.
 EBR was conceived as a much simpler format that can be created and edited in Excel.
 All one has to do is fill the data into the template and deliver it to your PRO through MusicMark.

 Please note that EBR is not used outside the US and Canada.
 And these three Performing Rights Organizations, as the name suggests, only deal with performing rights, not mechanical or sync.
 There is a rumour that EBR will be extended now that SOCAN acquired SODRAC (now SOCAN RR), but nothing has been specified yet,

 Until very recently, tools that output CWR used to be rare and expensive and probably too complex for a small publisher.
 And many have been producing invalid CWR.
 The situation has changed dramatically in 2018, partly due to the tools on this website.

 If your software supports CWR exports, use it for all registrations, as there is no downside.
 If it does not, or you are not using any specialized software, but want to register in batches, EBR is the way to go.

 EBR is also easier to create from legacy databases, especially ones made in Access and File Maker.

 EBR to CWR Conversion Tool has been successfully used to convert hundreds of EBR into CWR, which were then either used for registrations ad PRS/MCPS and other societies or sent to the sub-publishers.